nmwsharp/geometry-central/docs/docs/surface/geometry/quantities.md

     ##### vertex indices

     A dense 0-based enumeration of vertices.
-Equivalent to the result of `HalfedgeMesh::getVertexIndices()`.
+Equivalent to the result of `SurfaceMesh::getVertexIndices()`.

     - **member:** `VertexData<size_t> BaseGeometryInterface::vertexIndices`
     - **require:** `void BaseGeometryInterface::requireVertexIndices()`